LuckyHyena/DnD/homebrew/5e_reference.md

 ---

 # Getting _marked_

-When you make a melee attack you may spend your bonus action to _mark_ your target.
+When you make a melee attack you may spend your _bonus action_ for the turn to __mark__ your target.

-Until the end of your next turn, any opportunity attack you make against the marked target has advantage.
+Until the end of your next turn, any [opportunity attack](#5th-editions-simplified-opportunity-attacks) you make against the marked target has advantage.

-If you do end up making an opportunity attack against your marked target you may take one additional reaction before your next turn, but not another opportunity attack.
+If you do end up making an opportunity attack against your marked target, you may take one additional _reaction_ before your next turn, but not another opportunity attack.

+> *The mark bonus action is an optional rule from the DMG*

 ---